justjohnd/workflow/README.md

 4. Click Update.
 5. Repeat the above procedure for all Posts.
 6. Got back to Plugins and Deactivate the ACF QuickEdit Fields plugin (please do not delete it).

-## Changing the Homepage Carousel Images (Skitours Theme Only)
-(Note that the Boostrap Theme controls carousel images by ACF, so images can be edited directly in the page edit screen.
-Only Skitours Theme uses the configuration described here.)

-Got to Posts, and you will find posts Slide 1, Slide 2, and Slide 3.
-The featured image for each post appears as an image in the Homepage carousel.
-Simply change the featured image to change the carousel.

-## Changing the Featured Tour (Skitours Theme Only)
-Use the tag, "featured" to designate any tour you wish to feature on the home page.
-Be sure to tag both the Japanese and the English post.

-## Adding the Featured Products Widget to the Homepage (Skitours Theme Only)
-Under Appearance -> Customize -> Widgets, click Add a Widget, select Featured Product.
-Then click Publish.

-## Troubleshooting

-1. If content has disappeared from the page, go back to the page or post edit screen and click Update.
-2. If you receive a strange message from Google Translate on your page, some custom fields are not showing correctly, or the LANGUAGES link is broken, check to make sure you have the appropriate tag ('english' for English pages) assigned to the page

 ## How to Use WPML
 ### Installation and Setup (Developer)